FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 ## Configuration

 The EDC and its extensions can be configured with a `.properties` file.
-In `example/resources/configurations` there are few examples of configurations.
+In `example/resources/configurations` there are a few examples of configurations.

 For a list of config values provided by the extension, check the [Extension's README](../README.md#configurations).

 A few basic EDC config values:

-* `web.http.port`: The EDC's port defaults to 8181.
-Adjust this property to run it on a different port.
+* `web.http.port`: Port and path for e.g., this extension's SelfDescription or Client API.
 * `web.http.path`: The default path prefix under which endpoints are available.
-* `web.http.ids.port`: The port on which IDS endpoints (currently only the Multipart endpoint) are available.
+* `web.http.protocol.port`: The port on which DSP endpoints are available.
-* `web.http.ids.path`: The path prefix under which IDS endpoints (currently only the Multipart endpoint) are available.
+* `web.http.protocol.path`: The path prefix under which DSP endpoints are available.
-* `ids.webhook.address`: Set this to the address at which another connector can reach your connector, as it is used as a callback address during the contract negotiation, where messages are exchanged asynchronously.
-If you change the IDS API port, make sure to adjust the webhook address accordingly.
+* `edc.dsp.callback.address`: Set this to the address at which another connector can reach your connector, as it is used as a callback address during the contract negotiation, where messages are exchanged asynchronously.
+If you change the protocol port/path, make sure to adjust the webhook address accordingly.
 * `edc.api.auth.key`: Value of the header used for authentication when calling endpoints of the data management API.

 An example configuration for a ready to use EDC with the _edc-extension4AAS_ and _dsp_: